-Photo from Kioti
+Photo by Kioti

 People dream about and acquire rural land or acreage for many different reasons.
 They may long to return to their abandoned rural roots, or desire to live self-sufficiently by growing their own food and livestock.